alexwlchan/alexwlchan.net/src/_drafts/inclusive-conferences.md

 ### Be thoughtful with your speaker gifts

-If you buy gifts for your speakers, it's easy to buy something which is inadvertently insensitive:
+Buying gifts for your speakers is a nice gesture, and well-intentioned.
+Avoid common gifts that can be inadvertently insensitive:

 *   A bottle of wine?
     Not everybody drinks alcohol.
 *   Chocolates?
     Make sure you've checked for dairy and nut allergies, and your speaker doesn't have an eating disorder.
 *   Neckties?
 [Yes, this actually happens.][gail]

-Speaker gifts are a nice gesture, and well-intentioned, they just don't always hit the mark.

 Two possible alternatives: